Quality Improvement Plans

 How to Read the Quality Improvement Plan

-1) A document that provides a brief overview of our quality improvement plan, highlighting and listing our hospital’s top priorities for the year.
+1) A document that provides a brief overview of our quality improvement plan highlighting our organization's top priorities for the year.

-2) A spreadsheet that includes our improvement targets and initiatives.
-The spreadsheet includes a core set of indicators that all similar hospitals across the province are working on.
+2) A spreadsheet that includes our improvement targets and initiatives with a core set of indicators that similar hospitals across the province report on.

 Please feel free to contact us with any questions you may have regarding Quality at HHHS through department managers listed on the Administration and Contacts page of this website.